dog-on-moon/godot-intervals/README.md

 # Godot Intervals

-Intervals is a lightweight animation plugin for Godot 4.2.2+ designed to supplement both Tweens and AnimationPlayer by providing powerful, dynamic alternatives.
+Intervals is an animation plugin for Godot 4.2.2+ designed to supplement both Tweens and AnimationPlayer by providing powerful, dynamic alternatives.
 This plugin is created based on what I felt was lacking from Godot in regards to efficient animation development, and I hope it will serve your purposes too.

 The plugin features two separate, powerful libraries for animations: **Intervals** and **Events**.

-## Intervals
+## ⏳ Intervals - developer-friendly Tweens

 Intervals are an object representation of a Tween action.
 They provide a more expressive syntax for Tweens that can be used to more easily develop, arrange, and comprehend complex Tweens via GDScript.
 Calling `Interval.as_tween(self)` compiles down any interval into its equivalent Tween.